chtoucas/Narvalo.NET/docs/Issues.md

   * External links via `<see cref="!:" />` are not understood by docfx.
   * NamespaceDocs are not understood by docsfx.
   * `<content markup="commonmark">` is not understood.
-  * reference MSDN package without version
+  * reference the MSDN package without version
   * [Monodoc](http://www.mono-project.com/docs/tools+libraries/tools/monodoc/generating-documentation/)
   * [.NET docs](https://github.com/dotnet/docs/issues/772)
   * DocPlagiarizer